Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models: Introduction

-In this paper, we demonstrate the aforementioned concept by instantiating an embodied surgical system enabled by a basic digital twin-based scene representation.
-We propose a machine perception module to extract the digital twin-based scene representation robustly.
-As shown in Fig.~\ref{fig:illustration}, the perception module takes the vision input and extracts the digital twin-based scene representation.
+In this paper, we demonstrate the aforementioned concept by instantiating an embodied surgical system enabled by a basic DT representation.
+We propose a machine perception module to extract the DT representation robustly.
+As shown in Fig.~\ref{fig:illustration}, the perception module takes the vision input and extracts the DT representation.
 The representation is provided to the LLM-enabled embodied intelligence for task planning and further commands the robotic control unit for task execution.
 We take peg transfer and gauze retrieval as our experimental tasks.
 We find that our embodied surgical system presents promising automation performance in terms of success rate, exhibiting strong robustness to variations in the experimental environments where rule-based and specifically trained neural network baselines tend to fail.

-Our key contributions are: \begin{itemize} \item Proposing a foundation model-based machine perception for extracting digital twin-based scene representation from the physical world. \item Proposing an embodied surgical system, enabled by the digital twin-based scene representation, that presents robust automation performance.
+In summary, our key contributions are: \begin{itemize} \item Proposing a foundation model-based machine perception for extracting DT representation from the physical world. \item Proposing an embodied intelligence surgical system, enabled by the DT representation, that presents robust automation performance.

 \end{itemize}